jap99/WordCloud_API/README.md

  - retrieve all its subdomains & url paths
  - track which words were used the most & least
  - show the words that were used the most in larger bubbles than the words used less

+Please Note - This service does not currently return any backlinks.